 But how much do you really know about this intense color?
-For you: 10 surprising discoveries that will change your view of red forever.
+Here are 10 surprising discoveries that will change your view of red forever.

 1. Red attracts wealth (according to feng shui)

-In the traditional Chinese art of feng shui, a red front door is considered a magnet for prosperity.
-This age-old wisdom suggests that red not only welcomes guests, but also attracts good fortune and financial blessings into the home.
-Modern interior designers have embraced this philosophy, with more and more homeowners opting for a statement red front door to add character to their homes.
+In the traditional Chinese art of feng shui , a red front door is considered a magnet for prosperity.
+This ancient wisdom suggests that red not only welcomes guests but also attracts good fortune and financial blessings into the home.
+Modern interior designers have embraced this philosophy, with more and more homeowners choosing a statement red front door to add character to their homes.

 Interesting detail : in many Asian cultures, red envelopes are used to give money as a gift on special occasions, further reinforcing the association between red and wealth.